 A herb garden just isn’t complete without at least one basil plant.
 A woody, branching plant, basil is a warm-weather annual that grows very fast in 80 to 90-degree weather.
 When growing basil, note that two or three plants will yield plenty of fresh leaves for a family of four.
 Many gardeners mix various types of basil in their flower and vegetable beds, ensuring a quick harvest anytime.
-Basil also grows well in containers inside and outside making it the perfect starter herbs for new gardeners.
+Basil also grows well in containers inside and outside making it the perfect starter herb for new gardeners.

 STARTING YOUR BASIL

 Basil is most easily grown from seeds sown directly outdoors in warm soil (at least 60 F) after spring frost has passed.
 Germination is quick when the soil is warm and moist.
 Seeds can also be started indoors 4-6 weeks before the last spring frost date.
 Do not transplant outdoors until the nights are warm.
 Plants should be spaced about 6″ apart.
 Basil can be grown in USDA Zone 3 and warmer.

 I have found basil to be a very hardy and forgiving plant whether it’s grown inside or outside.
 However, there are optimal conditions it prefers.

 - Soil pH 6.0

 - Pinch back to encourage bushy growth